Why international talents are attracted to Berlin

 A hub for young, international creatives

 Berlin attracts many talented people from around the world.
-More than 80,000 young people between the ages of 18 and 30 relocate to the German capital every year, with the average age of the city being only 42.7 years.
-Since 2016, the city has grown by an average of 40,000 inhabitants per year and currently has 3.74 million inhabitants, of whom almost 21,500 are US citizens - the 8th largest migrant group in Berlin.
-Of the new residents, 60% come from abroad.
+More than 60,000 young people between the ages of 18 and 30 relocate to the German capital every year, with the average age of the city being only 42.7 years.
+Of the new residents, almost 60% come from abroad.

 You can download this infographic from the Statista website and embed it on your sites.

 With more than 40 universities and more than 70 non-university research institutions, Berlin offers the densest university and institute-based research base in Germany - an excellent basis for interdisciplinary work, cooperation in R&D, and for recruiting staff.
 A good 20% of the more than 190,000 students come from abroad.

 Top global destination for talent

 According to BCG’s 2021 Decoding Digital Talent report, Berlin is the 4th most attractive global destination for talent with digital expertise due to work-life balance and the opportunity to learn and train; aspects of work that digital experts value most.
 With over 209,000 respondents across 197 countries, their 2021 Decoding Global Talent report was one of the biggest gathering of insights on global talent mobility trends and employment preferences ever done.
 Before Brexit, the UK was the top European destination for foreigners.
 Germany has replaced it and is now the 4th most popular work destination overall.